Diyckstra/terraform-provider-deyckstra/website/docs/d/backup_selection.md

 ### Unsupported attributes

-~> **Note** This attribute may be present in the `terraform.tfstate` file but it has a preset value and cannot be specified in configuration files.
+~> **Note** This attribute may be present in the `terraform.tfstate` file, but it has a preset value and cannot be specified in configuration files.

 The following attribute is not currently supported: `iam_role_arn`.